scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 CPU Core Count guidelines
 =========================

-Scylla, by default, will make use of all of its CPUs cores and is designed to perform well on powerful machines and as a consequence fewer machines are needed.
+ScyllaDB, by default, will make use of all of its CPUs cores and is designed to perform well on powerful machines and as a consequence fewer machines are needed.
 The recommended minimum number of CPU cores per node for operational workloads is 20.

 The rule of thumb is that a single physical CPU can process 12.5 K queries per second with a payload of up to 1 KB.